codelibs/docker-codesearch/README.md

 # Code Search on Fess

-[Fess](https://fess.codelibs.org/) is Enterprise Search Server.
-This docker environment provides Source Code Search Server on Fess.
+[Fess](https://fess.codelibs.org/) is an Enterprise Search Server.
+This Docker environment provides a Source Code Search Server using Fess.

 ## Public Site